Transistor Radio Collecting, Repair and Restoration

 - Perhaps we will all make some new friends and share our knowledge and experiences as well.
 I hope so.

-BTW: This site was once called childhoodradios.com (plural).
+This site was once called childhoodradios.com (plural).
 After I retired that old URL some folks purchased it for their Lean Belly site.
-Since the Internet seems to never forget, there are a number of old radio collector site links out there meant to point here.
+Since the Internet seems to never forget, there are a number of old radio collector site links to the old URL out there meant to point here.

 If you spot them, please tell the link owner about the change and/or let me know in the comments section.
 Thanks!